 Example 1: The Godfather

-Instead of telling her to go fu** herself though, he tells her she can’t leave (gotta love the old school men LOL).
+Instead of telling her to go fu** herself though, he tells her she can’t leave (typical of abusive men by the way).

 Notice the emotionally distant Godfather never really understood his wife.
 Steamrolling his way into the final showdown only further highlights the huge chasm between him and her, culminating with her saying:

-Now there are a few things I don’t tolerate in a relationship, and threats and violence are two of them.
+Now there are a few things I won’t tolerate in a relationship, and threats and violence are two of them.

-As she plunged into silence, lowered her head and looked down, I knew I had won.
+As she plunged into silence, lowered her head, and looked down, I had won.

 The Steamroller in me never found out.